githubEdit

 Evil-Twin Attack

 Basic info on Wireless can be found here.
-This will be a walk through on performing an Evil Twin wireless attack and Captive Portals.
+This will be a walk through on performing an Evil Twin wireless attackarrow-up-right and Captive Portalsarrow-up-right.

 An evil twin is a fake wireless access point(AP) that looks like a real one.
 The concept is to set up a malicious wireless network with the same SSID name as the target.